Dark Patterns in Public Contracts

 The City of Vallejo, CA was recently the victim of an alleged contracting kickback scheme run by the city’s landscape maintenance manager, only uncovered in an FBI investigation.
 The kickback scheme occurred only a few years after the city was in Chapter 9 bankruptcy, largely because of ballooning contractual obligations.

 In recent years, officials in the southern California cities of Bell, Irwindale, La Puente, Monterey Park, Pico Rivera, Temple City, and Vernon have been brought up on various public corruption charges, including some contracting schemes.

-We are starting in California by requesting contracts from all counties as well as a large sample of municipalities, then we will work through the many state agencies and other entities like public colleges and universities.
+We started this project in California by requesting contracts from all counties, as well as a sample of cities.
+Next, we plan to work our way through the many CA state agencies and other entities like public colleges and universities.
 We hope to eventually obtain a comprehensive record of every public contract in California, then repeat the model in other states.

-Since this project is expected to generate a staggering number of responsive documents, we plan to enrich and cross-link the information we receive from multiple jurisdictions, and provide an exploratory interface for the public on the internet, for free.
+This project is already producing a staggering number of documents.
+To make these documents even more valuable to reporters and to the public, we plan to enrich and cross-link the information we receive from multiple jurisdictions, and provide an exploratory interface for the public on the internet, for free.
 We expect the truly interesting work will be secondary analysis and composition of the materials we obtain.

 Our development work to automate as much of the public records process as possible is generously funded through the AI and the News Open Challenge, a joint project of the MIT Media Lab and the Harvard’s Berkman Klein Center for Internet & Society.
 However, we also welcome donations to offset the significant document production fees from governments.